-The inspection took place on the 15 November 2016 and was undertaken by a CQC inspector and a dental specialist advisor.
+The inspection took place on the 13 December 2016 and was undertaken by a CQC inspector and a dental specialist advisor.
 Prior to the inspection we reviewed information submitted by the provider.

-The methods used to carry out this inspection included speaking with the registered manager, practice manager, two dentists, two dental nurses and receptionist on the day of the inspection, reviewing documents, completed patient feedback forms and observations.
+The methods used to carry out this inspection included speaking with the practice manager/registered manager, two dentists, two dental nurses and receptionist on the day of the inspection, reviewing documents, completed patient feedback forms and observations.